cs1730/csx730-more-paging/README.md

       If the number of bits reserved for `table0` and `table1` are equal, then how big would `table0` need to be, in the following units: B and KB?
 Show your work.
-You may express the solution in pseudo-C code.
+Please provide the exact integer values.

    1. Assume that each virtual address is broken up in to five parts: